Women and Anaemia

 Anaemia is usually of different types.
 The total blood loss Anaemia can be controlled and treated by home remedies at the earlier stages.

-Fruits which are red colored are rich in iron content such as Guava, Pomegranate, Apple, Strawberry, Raspberry, watermelons and also other fruits like chickoo, muskmelon are advised to eat regularly and in double volume during Anaemia.
-One can make a fresh fruit juice of above fruits or can consume directly.
+Fruits which are red colored are rich in iron content such as Guava, Pomegranate, Apple, Strawberry, Raspberry, watermelons.
+Other fruits like chickoo, muskmelon are advised to be eaten regularly and in double volume during Anaemia.
+One can make a fresh fruit juice of above fruits or can consume them directly.
 It also has other beneficial effects on body like healthy skin and Immunity.

 2. Sugarcane Juice

-This is a very rich in iron content.
+Sugarcane juice is a seasonal drink.
+It is available mostly during summers.
+It is very rich in iron content.
 Anaemic patients can take this juice daily for the increase in the hemoglobin levels.

 4. Dry Fruits